priyakhakrode02/priyakhakrode02/README.md

 - 👋 Hi, I’m @priyakhakrode02
-- 👀 I’m interested in devops
+- 👀 I’m interested in devops and Cloud
 - 🌱 I’m currently learning devops
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 khakrodepriya02@gmail.com

 <!---
 priyakhakrode02/priyakhakrode02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.